-The pyramids of Xochicalco, Morelos are the perfect spot to visit for all those who are looking to recharge their energy during the spring 2020 equinox.
+The pyramids of Xochicalco, Morelos are the perfect spot to visit for all those who are looking to recharge their energy during the spring equinox 2020.
 “La Casa De Las Flores, as it is known, will receive this March thousands of people determined to recharge batteries and welcome spring to Cuernavaca, Morelos, The City with the Best in Mexico!

 One of the most amazing points of this site is its astronomical observatory that is located inside a cave drilled in its upper part.
 Through this perforation, sunlight filters into the main chamber projecting the movement of the sun on the floor of the cave.
 This phenomenon was used by the priests of the city to establish the agricultural cycles.
 The intensity of this ray is such that, supposedly, you can use it to see the bones inside your hand without the need for x-rays.

-Xochicalco is an impressive and relatively easy day trip from Cuernavaca that should not be missed.
-It is large enough to make the 38 km trip worthwhile, but not so well known to be invaded by tourists.
-One of the most important archeological sites in central Mexico.
+Xochicalco is an impressive and relatively easy day trip from Cuernavaca not to be missed.
+It is large enough to make the 38km trip worthwhile, but not so well known as to be overrun with tourists.
+One of the most important archaeological sites in central Mexico.

 The collection of white stone ruins, many still to be excavated, covers approximately 10 km2.
-They represent the diverse cultures: Tlahuica, Toltec, Olmec, Zapotec, Mixtec and Aztec, for which Xochicalco was a commercial, cultural and religious center.
-Around 650 CE, Zapotec, Mayan and Gulf Coast spiritual leaders gathered here to correlate their respective calendars.
-Xochicalco remained an important center until about 1200, when its overgrowth precipitated a disappearance similar to that of Teotihuacán.
+They represent the diverse cultures: Tlahuica, Toltec, Olmec, Zapotec, Mixtec, and Aztec, for which Xochicalco was a commercial, cultural, and religious center.
+Around 650 CE, Zapotec, Mayan, and Gulf Coast spiritual leaders gathered here to correlate their respective calendars.
+Xochicalco remained an important center until around 1200, when its overgrowth precipitated a disappearance similar to that of Teotihuacán.

-Archaeologists have deduced from their well-preserved bas-reliefs that the astronomer-priests gathered here at the beginning and at the end of each 52-year cycle of the pre-Hispanic calendar.
+Archaeologists have deduced from their well-preserved bas-reliefs that priest-astronomers gathered here at the beginning and end of each 52-year cycle of the pre-Hispanic calendar.
 A cave known as The Observatory served as an 'observatory' for scientists studying the stars.

-The ancient city of Xochicalco (La Casas de Las Flores) is an impressive archeological area located just 30 minutes from Hotel Las Casas B + B. Highlights of the excavated city include an excellent museum, the Acropolis, the ballgame, the Temple of the Feathered Serpent (Known as the Pyramid of Snakes) and the Observatory.
+The ancient city of Xochicalco (La Casas de Las Flores) is an impressive archaeological zone located just 30 minutes from Hotel Las Casas B + B. Highlights of the excavated city include an excellent museum, the Acropolis, the ball game, the Temple of the Feathered Serpent (known as the Pyramid of the Serpents) and the Observatory.